 Students who earn a health informatics bachelor degree online will learn to engage with new and evolving technologies that are critical to the healthcare industry.
 This interdisciplinary field intersects with several aspects of medical data collection and organization, allowing you to craft your niche within the medical field.
 The Bureau of Labor Statistics (BLS) projects a 15% growth in health informatics careers by 2024.
 Professionals need a progressive and comprehensive online program with updated technological resources and training methods to succeed.

-What are the best health informatics programs of 2020?
+What are the best health informatics programs?
 Here are our top 10:

 |1||University of Central Florida||Orlando, FL|